cholcombe973/cholcombe973/_drafts/Gluster-charm-supports-zfs.md

 layout: post
 title: The Gluster charm supports ZFS now
 ---
-Starting with Ubuntu 16.04 the Gluster charm can now setup bricks with ZFS.
+Starting with Ubuntu 16.04, the Gluster charm can now setup bricks with ZFS.
 How does this work?
 It's all rather easy from the deployment perspective.
-Lets take a look:
+Let's take a look:

-Lets deploy a 3 server cluster to Amazon EC2 with ZFS.
+Let's deploy a 3 server cluster to Amazon EC2 with ZFS.
 First we need to write some quick yaml to set parameters:
 ```yaml
 gluster:
   volume_name: "test"